 which tent is the quickest to pitch?

 Winner: Big Agnes Battle Mountain

-When considering a tent for winter, an important criteria is the ease and speed of set up.
+When considering a tent for the winter season, an important criteria is the ease and speed of set up.
 The best extreme cold weather tents are designed with this in mind.